-(1) Would the factors operate among Puerto Rican adolescents in the same way as among mainstream youth, i.e., with the same correlative strengths and in similar interrelationships?
-Relatedly, would the factors operate similarly with respect to drug use and delinquency?
-It was hypothesized that two aspects of the sociocultural situation of Puerto Rican adolescents -- the significance of the family in Puerto Rican culture and the relationship between conventional institutions and peer groups in the inner-city -- would influence the interrelationships among family, school, and peer involvement and their effects upon deviant behavior (Rodriguez and Weisburd 1991).
-The sociological and anthropological literatures have often noted the influence of Hispanic family norms and values in Puerto Rican society (Roberts and Stefani 1949; Rogler 1978; Rogler and Hollingshead 1985) and the relevance of the Hispanic family for instrumental and emotional support (Rogler and Cooney 1984).
+First, would the factors operate among Puerto Rican adolescents in the same way as among mainstream youth, that is, with the same correlative strengths and in similar interrelationships?
+A related question is, would the factors operate similarly with respect to drug use and delinquency?
+It was hypothesized that two aspects of the sociocultural situation of Puerto Rican adolescents-the significance of the family in Puerto Rican culture and the relationship between conventional institutions and peer groups in the inner city-would influence the Interrelationships among family, school, and peer involvement and their effects on deviant behavior (Rodriguez and Weisburd 1991).
+The sociological and anthropological literatures have often noted the influence of Hispanic family norms and values in Puerto Rican society (Roberts and Stefani 1949; Rogler 1978; Rogler and Hollingshead 1985) and the relevance of the Hispanic family for instrumental and emotional support (Recio 1975; Rogler and Cooney 1984).
 The family was expected to have a stronger influence among Puerto Ricans than was the case for the national sample.
-By implication, it was expected that peer involvement would be less important.
+By Implication, it was expected that peer involvement would be less important.

 The inner-city character of the Puerto Rican sample suggested that conventional institutions would have different effects on peer groups than the effects expected for a mainstream population.
-Conventional institutions in the inner-city may control adolescents through individual rather than collective action (Rainwater 1987; Suttles 1955).
-As inner-city institutions, the family and school may exert less control over adolescent behavior in the street than is the case in other communities, because there is likely to be less communication between these institutions.
+Conventional institutions in the inner city may control adolescents through individual rather than collective action (Suttles 1955).
+As inner-city institutions, the family and school may exert less control over adolescent behavior in the street than is the case in other communities because there is likely to be less communication between these institutions.
 Consequently, inner-city youth may be more able than other youth to keep separate their actions in school, the family, and the peer groups.
-Thus, in contrast to what Elliott and associates found for mainstream adolescents, among Puerto Rican adolescents the family and school were expected to have direct negative effects on drug use.
+Thus, in contrast to what Elliott and associates (1985) found for mainstream adolescents, among Puerto Rican adolescents the family and school were expected to have direct negative effects on drug use.

-A related issue concerned the relationship between substance use and delinquency.
-Our analysis focused on whether the relationship was spurious or causal (Elliott and Ageton 1976; Gandossy et al. 1980; Inciardi 1981; Collins 1981; Watters et al. 1985; and White 1990).
+A related issue concerned the relationship between alcohol and other drug abuse and delinquency.
+Our analysis focused on whether the relationship was spurious or causal (Elliott and Ageton 1976; Gandossy et al. 1980; Inciardi 1981; Collins 1981; Watters et al. 1985; White 1990).
 Either both behaviors are elements in a concurrent pattern of behaviors (Kandel 1980; Jessor and Jessor 1977) or both behaviors are explained by a common cause (White et al. 1987; Elliott et al. 1985).
-The ISC model has been shown to be equally applicable to drug use and delinquency, i.e, the factors have similar strengths and interrelationships.
-We expected the same with respect to Puerto Rican adolescents.
+The ISC model has been shown to be equally applicable to drug use and delinquency; that is, the factors have similar strengths and interrelationships.
+The authors expected the same with respect to Puerto Rican adolescents.

-(2) How would acculturation, the major factor identified in examinations of Hispanic adolescent deviance, interrelate with the ISC factors?
-We entertained two hypotheses.
+Second, how would acculturation, the major factor identified in examinations of Hispanic adolescent deviance, interrelate with the ISC factors?
+Two hypotheses were entertained.
 One was that adherence to traditional Hispanic culture would inhibit deviance through the greater role accorded to institutional authority, as embodied by parents and teachers.
-Thus, we theorized that acculturation would exert powerful but indirect effects on drug use and delinquency through its influence on conventional and deviant peer bonding.
-Acculturated youth would be less bonded to their families and schools and more bonded to deviant peers, and thus more likely to engage in drug use and delinquency.
+Thus, the authors theorized that acculturation would exert powerful but indirect effects on drug use and delinquency through its influence on conventional and deviant peer bonding.
+Acculturated youth would be less bonded to their families and schools and more bonded to deviant peers and, thus, would be more likely to engage in drug use and delinquency.
 In a second and contrasting hypothesis, we assumed that biculturally involved youth would be less likely to engage in drug use and delinquency.
 Figure 1 summarizes the hypothesized extension of the ISC model that guided our analyses.